mintopia/flights/README.md

 PHPStan is used at level 8 for static analysis, PHP Code Sniffer is setup for PSR12 compliance.
 Testing is not written yet but the aim is to use PHPUnit, 100% coverage and mutation testing using Infection.

+Finally - if you're using this in something cool - let me know!
+I love seeing things being used.
+If you're using it in something making you money - a coffee would be appreciated!

 ## Development